PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 ## What is coming

-The QA team decided to work on three points.
+The QA team decided to work on the three following points.

 ### Automation tool

 It was already decided to drop Selenium, but what would be a good replacement?
 There are a lot of options there, including SaaS solutions (Cypress, QAWolf, etc).
 After reviewing a few possibilities, the best choice was to go for [Puppeteer](https://github.com/puppeteer/puppeteer).

 Puppeteer is a Node library which provides a nice API to control Chrome.
-It can pretty much do everything you can do manually.
+It can automate pretty much everything you do manually.
 It’s maintained by Google, which is always a good sign.
 It’s also more robust and more stable in headless (which was a killer feature for us) since it was designed with headless in mind.